Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

  For results comparison, CNN trained without augmented data is used as a baseline.

- Since the master's thesis includes extensive research and implementation, it is not convenient to include everything here.
- Code file for Augmentation via GANs are included, however the results and implementation is not explained in here.
-For an overview see the presentation
+Since my master's thesis involves extensive research and implementation, it's not feasible to include all the details here.
+I've included the code files for Augmentation via GANs.
+However, the detailed results and implementation are not covered in this text.
+For a general overview, please refer to the presentation.

 ### Data Augmentation
 Data augmentation is a technique that artificially increases the size of a dataset by creating